 All requests for car/van/excursions must be submitted via "Trip Direct" through School Dude.
 These requests are automatically routed to the building principal for approval and forwarded on to the District Office for approval and scheduling.
-All transportation requests must be submitted at least ten (10) working days prior to the scheduled date, please plan accordingly.
+All transportation requests must be submitted at least five (5) working days prior to the scheduled date, please plan accordingly.
 District vehicles must be used when traveling to an out-of-town conference / workshop / seminar / meeting.
 Mileage will be reimbursed only when a district vehicle is not available.
 Before traveling, a current driver's license copy must be filed in the District Office.

 Standard for Pupil Transportation Vehicle Drivers.
-Each person who is required to have a permit to operate a pupil transportation vehicle for this district shall meet all requirements to hold and continue to hold a pupil transportation operator's permit, including the successful completion of a physical assessment and a Medical Examiner's Certificate.
+Each person who is required to have a permit to operate a pupil transportation vehicle for this district shall meet all requirements to hold and continue to hold a pupil transportation operator's permit.
 One of the requirements for obtaining such a permit is that the person has a record of satisfactory driving as determined by Board policy.
 For such persons, a satisfactory driving record means a record which reflects the absence of any of the following offenses or circumstances:

 - 1. Motor vehicle homicide; - 2.
-Driving while under the influence of alcoholic liquor or drugs or refusal to submit to a chemical test, within the immediate prior seven (7) years; - 3.
-Reckless driving or willful reckless, within the immediate five (5) years; or, - 4.
+Driving while under the influence of alcoholic liquor or drugs or refusal to submit to a chemical test, within the immediate prior 3 years; - 3.
+Reckless driving or willful reckless, within the immediate 3 years; or, - 4.
 Accumulation of 6 or more points under the motor vehicle operators' license point system within the immediate prior four years.
 In the event the person has accumulated 3, 4, or 5 points within the immediate prior four years, the determination of whether the person has a satisfactory driving record shall be made by the Superintendent of Superintendent's designee based on the nature and proximity of the offense as it relates to safe transportation.